 To find the best portable generators for your needs, check out some of the main factors to think about when buying portable generators:

 • Potential power applications: When you’re looking for a portable generator, it’s crucial to start by determining what you’ll need to power.
 If you only need to supply a few items with minimal energy requirements, you may want a generator with a lower power output.
-However, if you have many appliances and electronics you want to power, you’d be better off with a more powerful option.
+However, if you have many systems you want to power, you’d be better off with a more powerful option.
 By listing what you need to power, you can make a better decision.

-• Overall power requirements: Alongside checking the starting wattage of your essential appliances, you can evaluate portable generators by checking if they can handle your overall power requirements.
+• Overall power requirements: Alongside checking the starting wattage of your essential equipment, you can evaluate portable generators by checking if they can handle your overall power requirements.
 To calculate your general power needs, add up the running wattage of the items you plan to run simultaneously.
 Additionally, calculate the total of your highest starting wattages.
 Add these two calculations together to find out how much power your portable generator needs.

 • Transportation ease: As you might expect, portable generators should be mobile.
 Check that any portable generator you’re thinking of buying is easy to transport.
 For gas and diesel generators, portability usually entails wheels.
 Ensure the wheels are tough enough to navigate rugged terrain consistently.